fikre-anlay/credit-risk-analysis/README.md

 ## Data
 This project uses publicly available Lending Club accepted loan data (2007–2018), including loan amount, interest rate, income, debt-to-income ratio, employment length, and credit score.
+Due to file size constraints, a representative sample of the dataset is included in this repository.

 ## Methodology
 - Data cleaning and preparation